North Carolina’s top elevator official says he’ll no longer include his portrait in every lift

 RALEIGH, N.C.
-(AP) — After slapping their mug inside every elevator in the state, an elected North Carolina regulator will go back to being faceless.
+(AP) — After slapping their picture inside every elevator in the state, an elected North Carolina regulator will go back to being faceless.

 Labor Commissioner Josh Dobson’s face stares at many elevator riders in the state, following a predecessor who started the practice in the mid-2000s of placing her photo on inspection certificates.
 But he recently put an end to elevating the image of people in his position.

-Dobson told WRAL-TV on Monday he authorized removing the photo to make space for a new sentence on the elevator safety forms that mark each inspection.
+Dobson said on Monday he authorized removing the photo to make space for a new sentence on the elevator safety forms that mark each inspection.
 Over time, the new forms will make their way into elevators statewide as new inspections are completed.

 Dobson said he never really embraced the photo op, which made people focus more on him instead of the Department of Labor employees who served under him.
-He said he wants to focus “on them and the hard work they do,” the TV station reported.
+He said he wants to focus “on them and the hard work they do.”

 Predecessor Cherie Berry — a Republican like Dobson — pioneered the elevator inspection certificate photo, likely helping her at election time for nearly two decades.
 It earned her the moniker “elevator lady” and “elevator queen,” spurring a social media handle parody and even a song.